astronomer/airflow-guides/guides/airflow-datasets.md

     )
 ```

-Once a dataset is defined, any DAGs in your Airflow environment can be configured to run when that dataset is updated, rather than running on a schedule.
+Once a dataset is defined in one or more producer DAGs, any consumer DAGs in your Airflow environment can be configured to run when that dataset is updated, rather than running on a schedule.
 For example, if you have a DAG that should run when `dag1_dataset` and `dag2_dataset` are updated, you provide the names of the dependent datasets to that DAG's schedule.

 ```python
 dag1_dataset = Dataset('s3://dataset1/output_1.txt')